Dubrovnik to Kotor Day Trip: The Complete Guide for the Best Day Out

 4. Bring enough euros

 During your time in Montenegro, most establishments will accept cards.
 However, a few don’t, especially in lesser-known areas.
-You will also need cash for public toilets.
-ATMs are located throughout Kotor’s Old Town if required.
+You will also need cash for most public toilets.
+ATMs are located throughout Kotor’s Old Town if cash is required.

-Your day trip expenditure should be, on average €50-70 (not including activities)
+Your daily spend should be on average, €50-70 (not including activities).

 5. Plan around the cruise schedule

-Like Dubrovnik, Kotor is a major stop-off point for most cruises travelling along the Mediterranean Sea.
+Like Dubrovnik, Kotor is a major stop-off point for most Mediterranean cruises.

-I recommend visiting Kotor on days that the cruises are not in port for reduced crowds and shorter waiting times for activities.
+I highly recommend visiting Kotor on days that the cruises are not in port for reduced crowds and shorter waiting times for activities.
+Kotor is a small town, so an influx of crowds will impact your experience.

 Check out the current Kotor cruise schedule.